 - 1. Never prop or block open fire doors. - If it has an automatic door closer, then it should be closed.
 In the event of a fire, these doors will help control the spread of smoke and fire. - Hallways, stairways and exits must be kept clear at all times. - Bicycles should never be stored in hallways or stairways (use bike racks). - 2.
-Exits can never be blocked or locked. - 3.
-Never store flammable liquids inside the house. - Examples include gasoline, kerosene, propane bottles, flammable paints, paint thinner, mineral spirits, charcoal lighter fluid, or any other liquid that has flammable on the label. - Tiki lamps are prohibited. - All paper towels or cleaning cloths that have been used with oils or flammable liquids must be promptly disposed of outside the building. - 4.
+Exits can never be blocked or locked.

+3. Never store flammable liquids inside the house.

+- Examples include gasoline, kerosene, propane bottles, flammable paints, paint thinner, mineral spirits, charcoal lighter fluid, or any other liquid that has flammable on the label. - Tiki lamps are prohibited. - All paper towels or cleaning cloths that have been used with oils or flammable liquids must be promptly disposed of outside the building. - 4.
 Limit the amount of combustibles you keep in your room. - Examples include excess amounts of boxes, books, papers, or an excess of clothing.
-Limit the amount of posters on walls; this greatly increases the spread of fire. - · Vegetation is a fire hazard and is prohibited from use in or around the fraternity houses.
-This includes live Christmas trees.
+Limit the amount of posters on walls; this greatly increases the spread of fire. - Vegetation is a fire hazard and is prohibited from use in or around the fraternity houses; this includes live Christmas trees.

-- 5. Do not use electrical outlet multipliers or outlet cubes. - If you need more outlets than you have, use a power strip with a built-in circuit breaker. - 6.
+5. Do not use electrical outlet multipliers or outlet cubes.

+- If you need more outlets than you have, use a power strip with a built-in circuit breaker. - 6.
 All electrical extension cords must be heavy-duty, single-receptacle. - They should never extend through walls, ceilings or doorways. - They should never be run under rugs or carpet; this creates a fire hazard. - All extension cords used outside must be protected by a GFCI. - Never use frayed or broken extension cords. - Do not join or overload extension cords. - 7.
 Exit signs and emergency lighting should never be covered or blocked from view. - 8.
-Smoke machines are prohibited; they decrease visibility, causing a hazard, and may cause a false fire alarm. - 9.
-Halogen lamps are prohibited from use on this campus. - 10.
-Never have a fire ignition source in the house. - Examples include candles, incense, fire works, space heaters, etc. - All personal appliances should be unplugged when not in use (irons, curling irons, hair dryers, etc.). - Coffee pots, hot plates, toaster ovens, etc. must be kept and used in the kitchen. - 11.
-No bonfires, camp fires or any open fires allowed. - 12.
+Smoke machines are prohibited.
+They decrease visibility causing a hazard and may cause a false fire alarm. - 9.
+Halogen lamps are prohibited from use on campus. - 10.
+Never have a fire ignition source in the house. - Examples include candles, incense, fireworks, space heaters, etc. - All personal appliances should be unplugged when not in use (irons, curling irons, hair dryers, etc.). - Coffee pots, hot plates, toaster ovens, etc., must be kept and used in the kitchen. - 11.
+No bonfires, camp fires or any open fires are allowed. - 12.
 Smoking is not allowed inside the fraternity houses. - 13.
 Always exit the building during a fire alarm.
-This is a state law and university policy. - Always know the location of the nearest fire extinguisher and two ways out of the building. - All discharged fire extinguishers must be reported to the Safety Department. - 14.
-Never tamper with or attach anything to any life safety equipment; smoke alarms, sprinklers systems, etc. - All sprinkler closets must be locked and not used for any storage. - 15.
-All alterations inside or outside of the building, construction, excavation, etc. must be pre-approved by the Safety Department (haunted houses, platforms, stages, room changes, etc.). - 16.
-No platforms or diving boards are allowed around swimming pools. - 17.
-A minimum of 36 inches of clear space shall be maintained in front of all electrical boxes. - 18.
-Electrical and mechanical rooms should be locked and never used for any storage.
+This is a state law and university policy. - Always know the location of the nearest fire extinguisher and two ways out of the building.